dibalokechanda/dibalokechanda.github.io/_posts/2023-08-22-kl-divergence-blog.md

 D_{\mathrm{KL}}(p \| q) \nleq D_{\mathrm{KL}}(p \| r)+D_{\mathrm{KL}}(r \| q)
 $$

-## Forward KL Divergence vs Reverse KL Divergence
+## Forward KL Divergence vs. Reverse KL Divergence

 There are a couple of consequences due to the asymmetry property of KL divergence.
 To understand that, first, we need to understand the difference between "Forward KL Divergence" and " Reverse KL divergence".
 For this, we need to consider a practical setting like variational inference, where we have a target distribution (or true distribution) $p$ and we are trying to approximate a candidate distribution $q$.
 In this context, the forward KL divergence is given by :